UnoriginalOrigi/FMNISTquantizetest/README.md

 # FMNISTquantizetest

-Fashion-MNIST tested on a simple LR model using pyTorch.
+Fashion-MNIST tested on a simple LR model with quantization (resized to 8x8 from 28x28 and pixel values reduced from [0; 255] (8-bit) to [0;7] (3-bit)) using pyTorch.
 Reporting accuracy after 50 epochs with 0.0001 learning rate (10 batch size).
 Tested on Windows with i5-8600K

 No quantization: